mark2devel/mark2/CONTRIBUTING.md

 - `username`
   - The player's username
 - `message`
-  - The chat message sent when they joined
+  - The chat message sent when they quit

 ### Server Events